0-Nexus/hackfest-2022/README.md

-A educational and interactive platform for students
+An educational and interactive platform for students

-Through machine learning algorithms,a system is created which recognizes faces of the students to mark their attendence.
+Through machine learning algorithms, a system is created which recognizes faces of the students to mark their attendence.
-To ensure their attentivity in class,a gaze tracking and posture detection system is present.
+To ensure their attentivity in class, a gaze tracking and posture detection system is also present.

-Additionally,all the written lecture are summarised for concise learning and hyperlinks for additional understanding is provided.
+Additionally, all the written lecture are summarised for concise learning and hyperlinks for additional understanding is provided.
-A social media hashtag tracking system is created for the students to make sure that they are not affected by depression,cyberbullying and such grave problems.The hashtag notifier alerts the team whenever a student interacts with such hashtags or comments regarding this.
+A social media hashtag tracking system is created for the students to make sure that they are not affected by depression, cyberbullying and such grave problems.
+The hashtag notifier alerts the team whenever a student interacts with such hashtags or comments regarding this.